Liamhanninen/WaterFlowMeter/README.md

 # WaterFlowMeter
 Using a YF-201 Water Flow Sensor track water usage and send to database https://www.adafruit.com/product/828.
-See 'Stuff' section below to see everything I used.
+See 'Stuff' section at the end to see everything I used.

 ## About
 I have a 200 gallon water tank that I refill from a well when it gets low.
 Using this sensor I can monitor usage and know when it's time to refill the tank.